 What is the most expensive part of the creation?

-Carl: Working on this I followed the discipline, “Spend money now to fix a problem I don’t have to do again” which drove up costs.
-The most expensive piece on it is probably a p0rtable, 500W battery pack that costs $500-600.
-The costume also has a fog machine implemented into it which puts the most demand on the battery, not to mention it’s the heaviest thing too.
+Carl: My mindset is “Spend money now, so I don’t have to again,” which drove up costs.
+The most expensive piece on it is probably a portable, 500W battery pack that costs $500-600.
+The costume also has a fog machine built into it which created the demand for such a battery, not to mention it’s the heaviest thing too.

 Were there any parts or ideas that you had that weren’t able to implement?

 Carl: So many.
-Our initial version was Mother Brain was gonna be on stilts to really make her super tall.
+Initially, Mother Brain was gonna be on stilts to really make her super tall …as if she isn’t hard enough to control!
 I was planning to make Mother Brain shoot the “super eye beam” with a laser light, as well as make her shoot the blue hoops and squiggle beams.

 In an ideal world, I wanted to implement some kind of DMX (digital multiplex) for allowing sound engineers to control MB’s parts remotely if I were to bring her on stage.
 That would have allowed her movements and lights to be timed with the music.